What Is Key West Known For Pin 1

 Key West’s Museum of Art & History occupies an imposing red-brick edifice

-We know you probably want to visit Key West for the beaches, sunsets, and gastronomy scene.
-However, you shouldn’t miss exploring the city’s funky museums.
-Below, we’ve enlisted the best museums Key West is famous for.
+I know you probably want to visit Key West for the beaches, sunsets, and gastronomy scene.
+But you shouldn’t miss exploring the city’s funky museums, too.
+Below, I’ve enlisted the best museums Key West is famous for.

 1. The Hemingway Home & Museum.
 You already know one of the most famous Key West residents.
 Nowadays, you can explore the writer’s legacy at the Ernest Hemingway Home & Museum.
-The house was the first home in Key West to have luxuries, such as running water and a swimming pool.
-It is also a cat paradise.
+The house was the first home in Key West to have modern amenities such as running water and a swimming pool.
+It’s also a cat paradise.
 On his move to the Florida Keys, the Nobel Prize-winning author brought with him Snowball, a white six-toed cat.
 Today, the museum seduces with its 50 to 60 permanent cuddly residents.

 2. The Shipwreck Museum.
 In the 1830s, locals made their fortune by recovering goods from sunken ships.
 Today, you can relive the glorious era at the Shipwreck Treasure Museum in Key West.
 The exhibition occupies a recreation of a 19th-century warehouse.
 Inside, you’ll discover 400 years of shipwreck salvage through a combination of artifacts, video, and live acting.